 AEM Forms app enables syncing of adaptive forms, mobile forms, and formsets on mobile devices, based on your server.
-For AEM Forms Workflow servers, you can define workflows that are Forms centric workflows on OSGi or Forms workflows on JEE.
+You can define workflows that are Forms centric workflows on OSGi or Forms workflows on JEE.
 For example, you run a banking firm, and use AEM Forms to manage customer applications and communications.
 Your customers fill a form and submit it for verification.
 If you enable the form on mobile devices, your customers can fill the form in the AEM Forms app.
 You can also manage the verification workflow by enabling the verification form on mobile devices.
 Your field worker can carry a mobile device to the customer, verify the details, and submit the form.
 The AEM Forms app syncs with AEM Forms server and fetches the forms enabled for mobile devices.
 If the app is offline, it stores data locally.

-The source code of the AEM Forms app is available to customers via package share.
-The source code package in package share is available as: adobe-aemfd-forms-app-src-pkg-<version>.zip.
+The source code of the AEM Forms app is available to customers via Software Distribution.
+The source code package in Software Distribution is available as: adobe-aemfd-forms-app-src-pkg-<version>.zip.

 AEM Forms app is supported on iOS, Android, Windows devices.
-You can install AEM Forms app for Android from Google Play, and iOS from the App Store, and Windows from Windows store.
+You can install AEM Forms app for Android from Google Play, iOS from the App Store, and Windows from Windows store.

 To install, customize, and distribute the app on iOS, Android, or Windows devices, see Customize, build, and distribute the AEM Forms app.